LezaMalik/Int_2023/README.md

 * /	--version			Outputs the program version and exits.

-  		`sort filename` *: Outputs the sorted file alphabetically*
+  		`sort filename` : Outputs the sorted file alphabetically

  To sort numerically, use -n

-		`sort -n filename` *: Outputs the sorted file numerically*
+		`sort -n filename` : Outputs the sorted file numerically

 For unique values use -u, for reverse sort use -r

 For finding unique numbers in a file

 		`sort -un filename`

 Can also be used with word count with piping

-		`sort -un filename | wc -l` *: This will give the line numbers of the uniquely sorted numbers file*
+		`sort -un filename | wc -l` : This will give the line numbers of the uniquely sorted numbers file

-**24.  uniq**
+### 25.  uniq

-	*It reports or omits repeated lines.*
+ It reports or omits repeated lines.

-		`uniq filename` *: Only removes adjacent duplicate values* *For alphabet characters, we can first sort and then pipe it to uniq command.*
+		`uniq filename` *: Only removes adjacent duplicate values*

+For alphabet characters, we can first sort and then pipe it to uniq command.

  		`sort filename.txt | uniq` *: This will only print unique values*

 But this can easily be done with the sort command with -u

 For finding duplicates only, with uniq use -d

   		`sort filename.txt | uniq -d`

 *Example:*

 *Apples*

 *Bananas*

-** For finding non-duplicates only, with uniq use -u*
+For finding non-duplicates only, with uniq use -u

 		`sort filename.txt | uniq -u`

 *Example:*

  *Pear*

-** For finding count, with uniq use -c*
+For finding count, with uniq use -c

 		`sort filename.txt | uniq -c`

 *Example:*

 *4 Apples*

 *6 Bananas*

 *1 Pear*

-** For finding count in asc order, with uniq use -c*
+For finding count in asc order, with uniq use -c

 		`sort filename.txt | uniq -c | sort -n`

 *Example:*

 *1 Pear*

 *4 Apples*

 *6 Bananas*

-**25. Expansion**
+### 26. Expansion

 Each time we type a command line and press the enter key, bash performs several processes upon the text before it carries out our command.

-		`echo *` *: Prints the paths of all the files and folders in the current directory* `echo *.txt` *: Prints the paths of all the files ending with .txt in the current directory*
+		`echo *` : Prints the paths of all the files and folders in the current directory

+		`echo *.txt` : Prints the paths of all the files ending with .txt in the current directory

-​		`echo *.??` *: Prints the paths of all the files ending with . and any two characters in the current directory ex: app.js, app.py*
+		`echo *.??` : Prints the paths of all the files ending with . and any two characters in the current directory ex: app.js, app.py

-​		`echo {a.b,c}.txt` *:  This Outputs : a.txt b.txt c.txt*
+		`echo {a.b,c}.txt` :  This Outputs : a.txt b.txt c.txt

-​		`touch app.{js,html,css,py}` *: This creates 4 files in the current directory with names app.js, app.html app.css and app.py*
+		`touch app.{js,html,css,py}` *: This creates 4 files in the current directory with names app.js, app.html app.css and app.py*

-​		`echo {1..99}` *: Prints numbers from 1 till 99*
+		`echo {1..99}` : Prints numbers from 1 till 99

-**26.  diff**
+### 27.  diff

  It shows the difference between two files.
 It can also compare the contents of directories.

 		*-y : shows both files side by side*

-**27.  find**
+### 28.  find

-	*Find files and folders with different criteria (name, size, type etc).*
+Find files and folders with different criteria (name, size, type etc).

+		`find .` : Finds every single nested file inside the current directory

+  		`find . -name '*.py'` : Finds every single nested file ending with .py inside the current directory
+	​
+ 		`find folderName -name '*.txt'` : Finds every single  file inside the folder ending with .txt

+		`find . -type d` : Finds every single directory inside the current directory ​
+ 		`find . -type f` : Finds every single file inside the current directory
+	​
-	​	`find .` *: Finds every single nested file inside the current directory* ​	`find . -name '*.py'` *: Finds every single nested file ending with .py inside the current directory* ​	`find folderName -name '*.txt'` *: Finds every single  file inside the folder ending with .txt* ​	`find . -type d` *: Finds every single directory inside the current directory* ​	`find . -type f` *: Finds every single file inside the current directory* ​	`find . -type d -name '*E*'` *: Finds every single directory inside the current directory with E in its name*
+ 		`find . -type d -name '*E*'` : Finds every single directory inside the current directory with E in its name

 ​For Case-Insensitivity use i with name ( -iname )

-​	`find . -name 'E*' -or -name 'F*'` *: Finds every single directory/file inside the current directory with E and F in the start of  their name*
+		`find . -name 'E*' -or -name 'F*'` : Finds every single directory/file inside the current directory with E and F in the start of  their name

-**28.  grep**
+### 29.  grep

 Grep, or global regular expression print, is one of the most versatile and useful Linux commands available.
 It works by searching for text and strings that users define in a given file.
 In other words, grep enables users to search files for a particular pattern or word and see any lines that contain it.

 Most common flags of grep are:

 * -i 	(case-insensitive search)
 * -l 	(list only the names of matching files)
 * -w 	(which matches whole words only)
 * -v 	(invert; this lists displays only the lines that do not match the pattern)

-  `grep -r "temp" .` *: Searches for the word temp in all the nested files inside the current directory (Case Sensitive)*
+  		`grep -r "temp" .` : Searches for the word temp in all the nested files inside the current directory (Case Sensitive)

- ​ `grep -ri "temp" .` *: Searches for the word temp in all the nested files inside the current directory (Case Insensitive)*
+		`grep -ri "temp" .` : Searches for the word temp in all the nested files inside the current directory (Case Insensitive)

- **29.  du**
+ ### 30.  du

 Calculates the size of directory as a whole.
 By default, it measures the current directory and all its subdirectories, printing totals in blocks for each, with a grand total at the bottom.

-​		`du -m` *: Shows the size of directories in megabytes*
+		`du -m` : Shows the size of directories in megabytes

-​		`du -g` *: Shows the size in gigabytes*
+		`du -g` : Shows the size in gigabytes

-​		`du -h` *: Shows the size in human readable size*
+		`du -h` : Shows the size in human readable size

 **30.  df**